Phelerox/foodsaving.world/user/pages/01.home/_2nd/features.md

 ---
 title: Features
-class: big
 features:
-    - header: Cooperations
+    -
-      text: "How to convince businesses to let you save their food waste"
         icon: handshake-o
-    - header: Food-Share Points
+        header: Cooperations
-      text: "Public shelves and fridges for everybody to share food"
+        text: 'How to convince businesses to let you save their food waste' -
         icon: gift
-    - header: Community
+        header: 'Food-Share Points'
-      text: "Build a foodsaving group that consists of friends"
+        text: 'Public shelves and fridges for everybody to share food' -
         icon: child
-    - header: Events
+        header: Community
-      text: "All the great things a functional foodsaving community can do"
+        text: 'Build a foodsaving group that consists of friends' -
         icon: cutlery
+        header: Events
+        text: 'All the great things a functional foodsaving community can do'
+class: big
 ---

-## Welcome
+## Välkommen

 You just arrived at the home of the **global and distributed** movement against food waste.</br>
 Our main method is to **save food from being thrown away**.</br>